 These futuristic spiky balls live in oceans all over the world.
-It’s easy to see why they got a nickname porcupines of the sea.
-There are nearly two hundred different species of sea urchin in all shapes and sizes.
+Certainly, it’s easy to see why they got a nickname porcupines of the sea.
+In fact, there are nearly two hundred different species of sea urchin in all shapes and sizes.
 The red sea urchin is the longest living creature in the world, with some living more than 200 years.

 Despite its terrifying appearance, sea urchins have fantastic taste.
 Imagine butter scooped from the sea – rich creamy texture with a briny ocean taste.
 Once start eating them, it’s impossible to stop.

 Shall we call them escargot of the sea?
 Depending on their size, they served grilled or boiled.
 Dig out the flesh with a toothpick and enjoy.
 Slightly chewy, sea snail is a tasty snack.